AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     6. Click Enable.

-        Note that if you launch new gateways from your controller later, you must transfer the newly launched gateways to the Include List here.
-In addition, in your native cloud console, you must open your CoPilot security group for UDP 31283 from each newly launched gateway.

 15. (For Security audit page feature) Remote syslog index 9 is used for the CoPilot > Security audit page.
 Ensure the controller is configured to specify CoPilot as the loghost server.

     1. Log in to Aviatrix Controller.